 Reasons for attending the 3rd European Chemistry Partnering

 Over 85% of the participants said the 1st European Chemistry Partnering was a very good and very professional event.
 Particularly convincing was the very high percentage of industry attendees with participants from over 90 large companies and investors, medium-sized and small chemical companies as well as chemical start-ups.

-For the 2nd European Chemistry Partnering, we are expecting well over 500 participants with a comparable industrial quota.
-In addition, participation by consultancy professions will be approved for the 2018 European Chemistry Partnering on a pro rata basis.
-The focus remains however, on the Chemistry industry developers/shapers: They can expect to create direct connections to business contacts with potential new customers, new investors, new cooperation partners and new participants for their networks.
+For the 2nd European Chemistry Partnering attended well over 500 participants with a comparable industrial quota.
+In addition, participation by consultancy professions have been approved for the 2018 European Chemistry Partnering on a pro rata basis.
+The focus remained however, on the Chemistry industry developers/shapers: They can expect to create direct connections to business contacts with potential new customers, new investors, new cooperation partners and new participants for their networks.